PawseySC/supercomputing-user-training/README.md

 Code materials for Pawsey Supercomputing User Training.

-*Note*: Slurm scripts in this repo do not contain any `--account` directive, so that they are portable across users.
-Instead, submit them using the syntax `sbatch --account=your-slurm-project scriptname.sh`.
+*Note*: Slurm scripts in this repo DO NOT contain any `#SBATCH --account=your-slurm-project` directive, so that they are portable across users.
+Instead, these scripts should be submitted using the command line syntax `sbatch --account=your-slurm-project scriptname.sh`.